How Can We Shape a Sustainable Future?

 Economic: Another benefit of the circular economy is that it stimulates innovation and boosts economic growth.
 In the long run, this could enhance competition as companies search for new innovations that capture the attention of investors and consumers.

-Social: The circular economy also creates new jobs, thus reducing unemployment and helping fight poverty.
-It also reduces the social impact associated with pollution and climate change as the circular economy focuses on being environmentally sound.
+Social: Creates new jobs, thus reducing unemployment and helping fight poverty.
+It also reduces the social impact associated with pollution and climate change.

 Circular Economy Challenges